mcmcclur/FrameworkForMath/src/pages/Animation/index.md

       /* The action! */
     }

 The `running` variable is defined by the toggle so that things only run when the toggle is checked.
+In addition, there's a generator cell and a global object that stores the time persistently.

 ```js